 Drug Conviction and Financial Aid Eligibility

 Under the Higher Education Act, a student may become ineligible for federal student aid upon conviction of any offense involving the possession or sale of illegal drugs while receiving Title IV federal financial aid.
-Federal aid includes Federal Pell Grants, Federal Supplemental Opportunity Grants, Federal Direct Student Loans, Federal Direct PLUS loans, Federal Perkins Loans and Federal Work Study.
+Federal aid includes Federal Pell Grants, Federal Supplemental Opportunity Grants, Federal Direct Student Loans, Federal Direct PLUS loans and Federal Work Study.